chrislconover/Bodega/README.md

 ### Getting Started

-Bodega provides two types of storage primitives for you, `StorageEngine` and `ObjectStorage`.
-A `StorageEngine` writes `Data` to a persistence layer, while `ObjectStorage ` works with Swift types that conform to `Codable`.
-A `StorageEngine` can save items to disk, SQLite, or even your own database, while `ObjectStorage` offers a unified layer over `StorageEngine`s, providing a single API for saving objects to any `StorageEngine` you choose. `Bodega` offers `DiskStorageEngine` and `SQLiteStorageEngine` by default, or you can even build a `StorageEngine` based on your app's server or a service like CloudKit if you want a simple way to interface with your API.
+Bodega provides two types of storage primitives for you, `StorageEngine` and `ObjectStorage`. `StorageEngine` <reads and?> writes `Data` <from and?> to <respectively (or find a more generic term? - serializes?)> a persistence layer, while `ObjectStorage ` works with Swift types that conform to `Codable`. `StorageEngine` can save items to disk, SQLite, or even your own database, while `ObjectStorage` offers a unified layer over <one or more instances of?> `StorageEngine<`s delete 's if you agree with previous edit>, providing a single API for saving objects to any `StorageEngine` <instance or configuration that?> you choose. `Bodega` offers `DiskStorageEngine` and `SQLiteStorageEngine` by default, and you can even build a custom `StorageEngine` based on your app's server or a service like CloudKit to interface with your API.
 You can even compose storage engines to create a complex data pipeline that hits your API and saves items into a database, all in one API call.
-The possibilities are endless.
+The possibilities are endless!  <endless possibilities deserve an exclamation point!  :-)>

 ---